fuller-inc/bqx/README.md

 BigQuery doesn't accept two or more queries at once so user has to make views or make terribly nested query.
 BQX's features help you make long query preserving high readability.
-See samples for its features and usage.
+See example for its features and usage.

 ## Requirements